The Monkees at Lakewood Civic Auditorium, Cleveland, OH on November 17, 2012

 “Aren’t they all dead?”

-Well… still a better reaction than my roommate, who, when he asked what I was doing a few weeks ago, and I said, “Updating my Monkees website”, he stared blankly and asked, “What does that mean”.
+Well… still a better reaction than my roommate, who, when he asked what I was doing a few weeks ago, and I said, “Updating my Monkees website”, he stared blankly at me and asked, “…what does that mean.”

 During our five hour-ish drive, I was on the lookout for things I could vaguely manage to relate to The Monkees.
 There was a truck with a logo in the Monkees’ font, a Schneider truck, and just outside Cleveland, a Babbit Road.
 On Saturday, while going shopping, we accidentally turned on to Pleasant Valley Road.
 On the night of the concert, I saw a sign that I mistook to read “Do you love Monkees?” (it actually said “movies”).

 When we arrived at our hotel late on Friday night, my mom and I waited in the car while my dad checked in.
-A nice car drove into the parking lot, and I yelled, “He’s wearing a hat!”.
-My mom, confused, asked, “Is he not allowed to wear a hat while driving?”.
+A nice car drove into the parking lot, and I yelled, “He’s wearing a hat!”
+My mom, confused, asked, “Is he not allowed to wear a hat while driving?”
 I laughed.
 “No, it was a Micky hat!”, I told her.
-(Sadly, it wasn’t really Micky.)
+(Sadly, it wasn’t Micky.)